rafapetra/codify/README.md

 * _HTML_
 * _CSS_
-* JavaScript
+* _JavaScript_
-* Web API
+* _Web API_

 ## Description

-_This app asks 5 different questions to the user, gathering their answers and suggesting a programming language for them to learn, based on their preferences./_
+_This app asks 5 different questions to the user, gathering their answers and suggesting a programming language for them to learn, based on their preferences.

 ## Setup/Installation Requirements